jamie1911/email-catcher/README.md

 * React is using Amplify UI to simplify Authentication
 * AWS Cognito for user authentication
 * SES to receive emails
+* State machine to manage extraction and summarization
 * AWS API Gateway for API
 * Lambda functions fronted by API Gateway
 * S3 to store all messages